slekhano/poloniex-trader/README.md

 rails runner "Scenarios.run"
 ```

-If you change the portfolio in `portfolio.rb ` you'll need to run `fetch_all` again before
+If you change the portfolio in `portfolio.rb ` you'll need to run `fetch_data` again before
 re-running the simulation.
 In addition to adjusting the `portfolio.rb` also try adjusting
-thresholds in `rebalance_standard.rb` that affect how frequently and how
+thresholds in `rebalance.rb` that affect how aggressively the rebalance runs.
+If your tweaks improve the performance of `rebalance.rb` send
-aggressively the rebalance runs.
+a pull request with the changes.

-To do an incremental update to get any new data since the `PriceUpdater` last
+If it's been a few days and you want current data since the last time
-ran just re-run `rails runner "PriceUpdater.fetch_all"`
+you ran it, just re-run `rails runner "Scenarios.fetch_data"` which does an incremental update.

 Here's the output of a simulation starting with $5000 split between Factom and MaidSafeCoin